kmaaallen/simon-game/documentation/manualTesting/manualTesting.md

 By manually sizing each div I was able to ensure there was no overlap when the screen size increased or decreased and made managing the responsiveness of the site much easier.

 ### Problem
-Issue - new sequence is displayed too quickly once player sequence checked.
+New sequence is displayed too quickly once player sequence checked.
 #### Resolution
 A setTimeout method was added in checkSequence function before newRound is called.